 Money problems can place a strain on the best of relationships, let alone a relationship where opiate addiction is present.

 The damaging effects of opiates on the mind eventually reach a point where a person actually believes he or she can’t cope with daily life without the drug’s effects, according to California State University Northridge.
 This means, as relationship tensions grow, opiate abuse practices are likely to increase.

 Instead of helping you cope, the opiate abuse cycle only makes things worse so relationship problems will continue to get worse over time.

 In light of the overall decline opiate abuse causes, the likelihood of seeing any improvement in your relationship is slim to null as long as drug use continues.
 In effect, problems are likely to worsen over time to the point where emotional, and even physical abuse starts to become the norm rather than the exception.

 While it can be hard to take time away from a love relationship to get treatment help, not doing so only lessens your chances of making the relationship work.
 Ultimately, it doesn’t matter which one of you seeks out needed treatment help as long as long as someone takes the first step.

-Please don’t hesitate to call our helpline at 800-774-6145 to speak with one of our addiction counselors about getting opiate addiction treatment help.
+Please don’t hesitate to call our helpline at 800-774-6145 (Who Answers?) to speak with one of our addiction counselors about getting opiate addiction treatment help.